States With Highest and Lowest Sales Tax Rates

 Note: States are ranked from highest combined state and local sales tax (#1) to lowest (four tied for #47)

 AARP Membership -Join AARP for just $12 for your first year when you enroll in automatic renewal

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.

 Although it may feel like you’re taxed on everything you buy, most states exclude purchases (such as groceries) from sales taxes.
 “That’s a huge one, because most people spend a lot of their income on groceries,” Fritts says.
 Even then, the rules can be quirky.
 Some states that exempt food from the sales tax will impose it on soda and candy.
 Louisiana taxes bottled water but not soda or candy.
 Groceries bought under the Supplemental Nutrition Assistance Program (SNAP), often referred to as food stamps, aren’t subject to state sales tax.

 All states except Illinois exempt prescription drugs from sales tax, and Illinois taxes them at just 1 percent, compared with 6.25 percent for its statewide sales tax.
-A few states — Florida, Maryland, Minnesota, New Jersey, New York, Pennsylvania, Texas, Vermont, Virginia and the District of Columbia — don’t charge sales taxes on nonprescription drugs.
+Several states — Connecticut, Florida, Maryland, Minnesota, New Jersey, New York, Pennsylvania, Texas, Vermont and Virginia — and the District of Columbia don’t charge sales taxes on nonprescription drugs.